piclas-framework/piclas/doc/userguide/030_features_models.md

 This will output a species-specific mass flow rate [kg s$^{-1}$] and the average pressure in the adjacent cells [Pa] for each surface flux condition in the `PartAnalyze.csv`, which gives the current values for the time step.
 For the former, positive values correspond to a net mass flux into the domain and negative values vice versa.
 It should be noted that while multiple adaptive boundaries are possible, adjacent boundaries that share a mesh element should be avoided or treated carefully.

+The sampled macroscopic values such as number density and velocity are stored in each `_State_` file and can be converted with the `piclas2vtk` tool to the VTK format for visualization.
+For this purpose, the conversion has to be enabled by

+    VisuAdaptiveInfo = T

 #### Missing descriptions

 ReduceNoise, DoForceFreeSurfaceFlux